ModusCreateOrg/constellation/README.md

 # About the name Isokinetikube

-The fleet of Kubernetes worker nodes scales up and down in response to demand, in a way evocative of the way an isokinetic sculpture such as a [Hoberman Sphere](https://en.wikipedia.org/wiki/Hoberman_sphere) does.
+The fleet of Kubernetes worker nodes scales up and down in response to demand, similar to the way the [Hoberman Sphere](https://en.wikipedia.org/wiki/Hoberman_sphere) isokinetic sculpture changes sizes in response to pulling and pushing forces.
+See:

 [![Hoberman Sphere video](http://img.youtube.com/vi/0b40puT7N68/0.jpg)](http://www.youtube.com/watch?v=0b40puT7N68E)